mckeeh3/akka-java-cluster-kubernetes/README.md

 ### Installation

 There are several options for how we set up a running Kubernetes environment.
-You can install everything on your local development system, or you can use one fo the cloud-based offerings.
+You can install everything on your local development system, or you can use one of the cloud-based offerings.
 In addition to setting up a Kubernetes environment, you will also need to install Docker on your local development system.
 Of course, you will also need to install Java 8 and Maven 3.6.x.

 #### Install Java and Maven